wmbusmeters/wmbusmeters/README.md

 You can add unit conversions and calculate values using `calculate_...`.
 The formulas track units.
 If the unit do not match up, then the formula will generate a null value.
+When two units are compatible it will automatically convert the value between two units.

+Units inside the formula calculation are tracked as arbitrary SI unit exponents (ie Volt is `1kgm²s⁻³a⁻¹`) however the final result must be a named unit (ie the calculated field must end with `_v`).
+The existing named units can be found with `wmbusmeters --listunits`.

 You need parentheses in the formulas since operator precedence is not yet implemented.

-You can

 ```ini
 calculate_total_l=total_m3